Teaching Sociology or doing major research in this field is rewarding itself.

 But before that, check out whether you’re eligible for appearing in the exam or not.

-As per the basic criteria of UGC NET Eligibility, the students must have a valid PG Degree in Sociology or related subjects with at least 50% (ST/SC/OBC/PWD) or 55% (General) marks.
+As per the basic criteria of UGC NET Eligibility, the students must have a valid PG degree in Sociology or related subjects with at least 50% (ST/SC/OBC/PWD/Transgender) or 55% (General) marks.

-The age limit of UGC NET JRF Students should be 30 years for General & 35 years for all others.
-For lectureship exam, there is no age limit criteria.
+The age limit of UGC NET JRF students is 31 years for general & 36 years for all others.
+For the lectureship exam, there are no age limit criteria.

 To ease out your queries we’re providing the list of subjects/degrees which are related to PG in sociology.